tzivigelstein/koibanx-frontend-challenge/README.md

 with a certain amount of random data.
 I created 100 documents with random data and the following types:

 - \_id: `ObjectId` - Such as the MongoDB \_id, created by restdb.io
-- store: `string` - An Address1 of a store with this format '8417 Veda Circles'.
+- store: `String` - An Address1 of a store with this format '8417 Veda Circles'.
-- CUIT: `string` - A Guid_short it's a Random ID.
+- CUIT: `String` - A Guid_short it's a Random ID.
 They don't have a CUIT generator.
-- concepts: `array<number>` - An array of random numbers.
+- concepts: `Array<number>` - An array of random numbers.
 [2,3,4,5,1,6]
-- currentBalance: `number` - A random number between 30k and 3M.
+- currentBalance: `Number` - A random number between 30k and 3M.
 - lastTransaction: `Date` - A random date.